starpeace-project/starpeace-project-website/README.md

 ## STARPEACE

-Looking to play STARPEACE or help contribute to a modern open-source re-write?
+Looking to play STARPEACE or help contribute to a modern open-source re-build?
 Please explore the following repositories and join our [Discord chatroom](https://discord.gg/TF9Bmsj) to learn more!

 ### Client
 * [starpeace-website](https://github.com/starpeace-project/starpeace-website) - static client homepage and license content